 Start your Paragard lawsuit — Contact Wallace Miller now

-If you have been harmed by the Paragard birth control device, reach out to Wallace Miller at 312-736-2697 or fill out our free and confidential online questionnaire to get an answer right away.
+If you have been harmed by the Paragard birth control device, reach out to Wallace Miller at 312-736-2697 or via our online questionnaire to discuss your potential case.